The right size frames

 Finding your frame size

-When selecting a new pair of glasses, it's important to know your frame size to ensure a comfortable and proper fit.
+When selecting a new pair of glasses , it's important to know your frame size to ensure a comfortable and proper fit.
 This diagram illustrates where to find the size measurements on your current pair of glasses.
-Typically, these measurements are located on the inside of the arm and are listed in millimeters.
-The first number represents the lens width (Eye size), the horizontal diameter of one lens6.
+Typically, these measurements are located on the inside of the arm and are listed in millimetres.
+The first number represents the lens width (Eye size), the horizontal diameter of one lens.
 The second number is the bridge width, the distance between the two lenses.
 Lastly, the third number indicates the length of the arm.
 To find the best fit, compare these measurements to the size specifications of the new glasses you are considering.

 The number on the left-hand side of the square box is the "Eye Size" and is sometimes referred to as the "A" measurement.
 This is the width of the lens at its widest point measured in millimetres (see A in the diagram below).